On the global uniqueness for the Einstein-Maxwell-scalar field system with a cosmological constant. Part 3: Mass inflation and extendibility of the solutions: Framework and some results from Parts 1 and 2

-We take the initial data on the $v$ axis to be the data on the event horizon of a subextremal Reissner-Nordstr\"{o}m solution with mass $M$.
-So, we choose initial data as follows:
+We take the initial data on the $v$ axis to be the data on the event horizon of a subextremal Reissner-Nordstr\"{o}m solution with mass $M$, electric charge $e$ and cosmological constant $\Lambda$.
+Therefore we choose initial data as follows: